synamaxmusic/sinistar/README.md

 ```
 Because of how Macroassembler {AS} handles macro arguments, an underscore has to be used between the "Z" and the routine label, so in this build ```ZGAMOVER``` is now ```Z_GAMOVER```.

-The problem with this macro is that it doesn't say when this symbol renaming occurs until actually building the code and the only evidence of it happening can be seen in the old ```EQU``` and ```SET``` files.
+The problem with this macro is that it doesn't say when this symbol renaming occurs until actually building the code and since no complete listing file exists for the codebase, the only remaining evidence of this renaming occurring can be seen in the old ```EQU``` and ```SET``` files.

 ### PAD